Yori1999/search_path/README.md

     - `end_year` (*optional*) (string, YYYY format): the year in which this title stopped being broadcasted/ended.
 Used only in the case of TV Series.
 If a result doesn't have end year, nothing is shown
     - `average_rating` (double): the average rating this title has
     - `num_votes` (integer): the number of votes this title has received in order to compute the average rating
-- `aggregations`: list of different aggregations
+- `aggregations` (*optional*): list of different aggregations.
+If no result was retrieved, then no aggregations will be returned
     - `types`: total hits for each type of media present in the results
     - `genres`: total hits for each genre present in the results
     - `year`: total hits for each decade in the results
-- `suggestions`: list of suggested phrases when the query has mispelled words
+- `suggestions` (*optional*): list of suggested phrases when the query has mispelled words

 ### Additional search: look for a certain title
 You can obtain information about a certain title if you know its id.
 For doing that, use the base URL http://localhost:8080/titles, and include the id of the title you're looking for as a path parameter, in the way http://localhost:8080/titles/:id.
 If no title with the given id is found, the response will be empty.
 Otherwise, the returned JSON will contain the following fields: